 - Speak with your doctor to manage chronic cough, chronic hay fever and sneezing

 - Choose low impact pelvic floor safe exercise.

 You need to be very careful about the types of exercise you perform to avoid worsening your uterine prolapse and after surgical repair for a prolapsed uterus (when you have your specialist’s approval to exercise).

 Many everyday exercises can increase pressure on your pelvic floor and worsen your prolapse or even contribute to repeat prolapse after already having had prolapse surgery.
 Unfortunately fitness instructors may be unaware of the potential prolapse injuries with exercise, so make sure you’re fully informed about the exercises that are appropriate for you if you’re living with uterine prolapse.

 1. Pelvic floor safe fitness exercise

-Fitness exercise should be be low impact to protect your pelvic floor - this means keeping at least one foot on the ground as you exercise.
+Fitness exercise should be be low impact to protect your pelvic floor, which means keeping at least one foot on the ground at all time as you exercise.
 Ideal low impact fitness exercises include: